-To identify the effects of EPL on innovation intensity we adopt a difference-in-differences empirical approach similar to Bassanini et al. (2009) and explain the variation of innovation intensity within countries between industries with a high layoff propensity (EPL-binding industries) and the rest of industries as a function of the EPL level and changes in EPL.10 The basic identification assumption of this empirical approach is that the effect of EPL on innovation intensity will be greater in industries with a higher layoff propensity.
-The advantage of this approach is that we can control for all unobserved country and industry characteristics that may affect innovation intensity but are unlikely to have on average different effects on innovation intensity between industries with a high layoff propensity and the other industries, including institutions which do not affect directly industry layoff propensities.
+To identify the effects of EPL on innovation intensity we adopt a difference-in-differences empirical approach similar to Bassanini et al. (2009) and explain the variation of innovation intensity within countries between industries with high layoff propensities (EPL-binding industries) and the rest of industries as a function of the EPL level and changes in EPL.10 The basic identification assumption of this empirical approach is that the effect of EPL on innovation intensity will be greater in industries with higher layoff propensities.
+The advantage of this approach is that we can control for all unobserved country and industry characteristics that may affect innovation intensity but are unlikely to have on average different effects on innovation intensity between industries with high layoff propensities and the other industries, including institutions which do not affect directly industry layoff propensities.